 Bug Breaks Long-Press on Android 16 Lockscreen Shortcuts

 The pathway of Long-Press on Android 16 has recently sprung up.
-It comes with the much-anticipated release of Beta 4.
+Android 16 lock screen bug It comes with the much-anticipated release of Beta 4.
 This brings developers and early users one step closer to the final manifestation of the operating system.

-The first was to ensure that nothing could be accidentally activated when lockscreen shortcuts are activated.
+The first was to ensure that nothing could be accidentally activated when lock screen shortcuts are activated.
 It was a convenience to have much-used tools like a flashlight.
-Yet it could easily trigger because of a slippage of touch while the device was in a pocket or bag.
+Android 16 shortcut issues.
+Yet it could easily trigger because of the slippage of touch while the device was in a pocket or bag.

 The second reason for the prolonged press was that it would prevent accidental activation of the shortcuts.
-It only allows the opening of the shortcut when the actual user engagement was useful by the user.
+It only allows the opening of the shortcut when the actual user engagement is useful to the user.

 The Redelivery of Single Tap

 This peculiar change happens to have some very significant changes to the user experience.
 This sudden change converts their muscle memory.
-It may end up with unintentionally launching the shortcuts whenever they tend to just have a look at their lockscreen.
+It may end up unintentionally launching the shortcuts whenever they tend to just have a look at their lock screen.

 User Responses